 These are the tasks that you delegate to your representative to perform on your behalf.
-However, it is important to note that the AR is not legally responsible for non-conforming devices, unless the problem is a direct result of one of these tasks.
+However, it is important to note that the EC REP is not legally responsible for non-conforming devices, unless the problem is a direct result of one of these tasks.
 The manufacturer should always responsible for the safety of the device.
 Some of the Member States' Competent Authorities however are of the opinion that the Authorised Representative can be held responsible for the device.
 This opinion provides a challenge for the Authorised Representative which has no control over design, manufacture, packaging and labeling of a device, otherwise the AR would be a manufacturer.

 Some companies opt to use their distributor or importer as their Authorised Representative.
 Many distributors, however, may not be aware of the role and responsibilities of Authorised Representation.
 There are other issues to consider.

 Regardless of whether you decide to choose a distributor or an independent party as your AR, you should select someone who has some history in the business.
 If the company you select is only a few years old, they may end up going out of business.
 In that case, guess who pays the bill for reprinting Instructions for Use, labels and packaging?
 Furthermore, a company with more history and experience in the business may have stronger personal relationships with Competent Authorities, which may work to your advantage if problems arise.